anjalikadyan/A2Z-DSA/README.md

 - Worst-case time complexity is **O(n²)**.
 - Recursive nature can cause stack overflow for very large arrays if not optimized.

+# **Backtracking**

+**Backtracking** is an algorithmic approach that uses recursion and a "try-and-error" strategy to explore all possible solutions to a problem.
+If a solution does not meet the defined conditions, the algorithm backtracks (undoes the last step) and tries a different path.
+It is particularly useful for solving problems with multiple constraints or configurations, such as puzzles, pathfinding, and combinatorial problems.

+---

+## **Key Steps in Backtracking**
+1. **Define the Problem**: Specify the conditions for a valid solution.
+2. **Use Recursion**: Explore potential solutions step-by-step.
+3. **Undo and Retry**: Backtrack if the current solution does not satisfy the conditions and try alternative paths.

+---

+### **Examples**
+1. **N-Queens Problem**:
+   - **Goal**: Place N queens on an N×N chessboard such that no two queens threaten each other.
+   - **Approach**: Place queens row by row, validate their positions, and backtrack if conflicts arise.

+2. **Maze Problem (Pathfinding)**:
+   - **Goal**: Find a path from the start to the destination in a grid-based maze.
+   - **Approach**: Recursively move to neighboring cells, backtrack if a dead-end is reached, and explore alternate paths.

+3. **Generating All Subsets of a Set**:
+   - **Goal**: Create all possible subsets of a given set.
+   - **Approach**: Include or exclude elements recursively, backtracking to explore all combinations.

+---

+### **Applications of Backtracking**
+- Solving combinatorial problems (e.g., subsets, permutations).
+- Pathfinding in mazes or graphs.
+- Puzzle-solving (e.g., Sudoku, N-Queens).
+- Optimizing resource allocation problems.

+Backtracking is a powerful problem-solving technique but can be computationally expensive for large input sizes.